-The program is a cohort partnership of doctoral faculty, doctoral students, and collaborating mentors in area school districts for the purpose of preparing educational leaders.
-Candidates are versed in the research knowledge base of educational leadership and its application to school improvement, undergo rigorous scrutiny in an assessment system driven by educational leadership standards and academic achievement, and receive substantive mentoring in authentic situations, with experience in support of emerging technologies that enhance leadership.
+The program employs a cohort partnership of doctoral faculty, doctoral students, collaborating mentors, and dissertation advisors for the purpose of preparing educational leaders who are thoroughly versed in the research base of educational leadership and its application to organizational improvement.
+Candidates undergo rigorous scrutiny in an assessment system driven by educational leadership standards and academic achievement, and receive substantive mentoring in authentic situations, with experience in support of emerging technologies that enhance leadership.